jakeberg/resume/RESUME_NEW.md

 ## **Experience**

 ### Maestro - Study Orchestration (2024-Present):
-Assisted in lead development of Temporal Workflows and a plug-in architecture, Temporal Workflows, GraphQL, DynamoDB, and the Saga Pattern.
-Currently researching a React Flow-based rule management system to enable site-specific configurations for non-technical users, enhancing scalability and adaptability.
+Assisted in lead development data processing system by utilizing Temporal Workflows, plug-in architecture, GraphQL, DynamoDB/NoSQL, and the Saga Pattern.
+Built out a React Flow-based rule management system to enable site-specific configurations for non-technical users, enhancing scalability and adaptability.

 - Assisted in design of Temporal Workflows to orchestrate clinical trial data, ensuring easy scalability and reliability via a **distributed and microservice** architecture.
 Temporal Workflows were utilized for automatic updates to system data via triggers and schedules, managed by a **plugin architecture** system.
 - Automated release processes using GitHub Actions and Kubernetes rollout strategies via Argo CD and Gitub Actions, maintaining parody between environments with environement variables.
 System settings were stored in a repository, which is monitored by Argo CD for dynamic updates to environments.